quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces/ostep_part04_9._Lottery_Sche.md

 #### Lottery Scheduling Unfairness

-In lottery scheduling, fairness can be quantified using a metric called unfairness \( U \).
+In lottery scheduling, fairness can be quantified using a metric called unfairness $U$.
 This metric is defined as the time at which the first job completes divided by the time that the second job completes.
 A scheduler that achieves perfect fairness would have an average unfairness of 1.

-:p What does the unfairness metric \( U \) measure in lottery scheduling?
+:p What does the unfairness metric $U$ measure in lottery scheduling?
 ??x
-The unfairness metric \( U \) measures how balanced or fair the completion times are between jobs under a lottery scheduling system.
+The unfairness metric $U$ measures how balanced or fair the completion times are between jobs under a lottery scheduling system.
 A value close to 1 indicates that both jobs complete at approximately the same time, suggesting fairness. x??

 ---

 #### Example of Lottery Scheduling

-Consider two jobs with identical parameters: each has 100 tickets and the same run time \( R \).
+Consider two jobs with identical parameters: each has 100 tickets and the same run time $R $.
 The goal is for both jobs to finish around the same time.
-We define a metric called unfairness \( U \), which compares the completion times of the first and second job.
+We define a metric called unfairness $ U$, which compares the completion times of the first and second job.

-:p How do you calculate the unfairness \( U \) in this scenario?
+:p How do you calculate the unfairness $U$ in this scenario?
 ??x
-The unfairness \( U \) is calculated as:
+The unfairness $U$ is calculated as:
-\[
-U = \frac{\text{Time Job 1 completes}}{\text{Time Job 2 completes}}
+$$U = \frac{\text{Time Job 1 completes}}{\text{Time Job 2 completes}}$$

-\]
-For example, if \( R = 10 \), and Job 1 finishes at time 10 while Job 2 finishes at time 20, then \( U = \frac{10}{20} = 0.5 \).
-A scheduler is considered fair when the average \( U \) approaches 1.
+For example, if $R = 10 $, and Job 1 finishes at time 10 while Job 2 finishes at time 20, then $ U = \frac{10}{20} = 0.5 $.
+A scheduler is considered fair when the average$ U$ approaches 1.
 x??

 ---

 #### Lottery Scheduling Simulation Results

-A simulation was performed to study the unfairness of lottery scheduling as a function of job length \( R \), varying from 1 to 1000 over thirty trials.
+A simulation was performed to study the unfairness of lottery scheduling as a function of job length $R$, varying from 1 to 1000 over thirty trials.
 The results show that for shorter job lengths, the average unfairness can be quite severe.
 Only when jobs run for a significant number of time slices does the scheduler approach ideal fairness.

 :p What did the simulation reveal about lottery scheduling's performance?
 ??x
-The simulation revealed that for short job lengths \( R \), the average unfairness is high, indicating poor fairness in the scheduler.
+The simulation revealed that for short job lengths $R$, the average unfairness is high, indicating poor fairness in the scheduler.
 As the job length increases and more time slices are involved, the unfairness metric approaches 1, suggesting improved fairness. x??

 ---